tremor-rs/tremor-www-docs/docs/workshop/examples/35_reverse_proxy_load_balancing/README.md

 ## Setting up Tremor as a reverse proxy

+!!! tip
+    All the code here is available in the [git repository](https://github.com/tremor-rs/tremor-www-docs/tree/main/docs/workshop/examples/35_reverse_proxy_load_balancing) as well.

 To issue incoming HTTP requests to an upstream HTTP server a [REST onramp](../../../artefacts/onramps.md#rest) needs to be configured in `config.yaml` to listen on a port of our choice: